-Our ASPIRE Vineyard Value for this half term is 'Inclusive’.
+Our ASPIRE Vineyard Value for this half term is being 'Ambitious’.

-In PSHE this half term, from Reception to Year 6, we will be learning about 'Celebrating Difference'.
+In PSHE this half term, from Reception to Year 6, we will be thinking about our 'Dreams & Goals'.

-Exploring similarities and differences will feature in our lessons.
+Overcoming obstacles and considering our learning strengths will feature in our lessons.

 We would like to remind our parents and carers that our classroom doors open at 8:45am.
 Children are welcomed by their class teachers who have an array of 'soft-start' tasks for them to dive into, including maths, grammar and mindfulness activities.

 Our Year 6 pupils took part in their cycling proficiency training during a rather damp but mild January.

 Former pupils Mike O'Sullivan and Ellie Roper reflect on Vinyeard life in the 1950s.

 Our Year Two children gave a spectacular nativity production at St. Matthias Church this week.